This is the multi-page printable view of this section. Click here to print.

 -actionAction setting (run or stop)

-Assuming that agent.json, metric.json, log.json files are in current_location/agent/examples/os-metrics-min-examples and otelcontribcol_linux_amd64 file is in current_location/agent, execute as follows.
+agent.json, metric.json, log.json files are in current location/agent/examples/os-metrics-min-examples, and the otelcontribcol_linux_amd64 file is in current location/agent.
+Execute as shown below.

-• Check the location of agent.json, metric.json, log.json files and the location of servicewatch-agent-manager-linux-amd64, otelcontribcol_linux_amd64 files and start ServiceWatch Agent.
+• Check the locations of agent.json, metric.json, log.json files and the locations of servicewatch-agent-manager-linux-amd64, otelcontribcol_linux_amd64 files, and start the ServiceWatch Agent.

 Color mode